iterative/mlem.ai/content/docs/start/remote-repos.md

 </details>

-Now it becomes more interesting.
+## Listing objects

 Since we've saved the data and the model in the repository, let's list them:

 ```bash